Worker's classification: Employee vs Contractor

 There are several different factors other than taxes that are relevant in explaining the difference between employees and contractors.

-Control over Behavioral
+Control over Behaviour

 Employers have direct and authoritative control over their employees in a way that they don’t have over contractors.
 Training can be arranged for employees and they can be taught how to do their job.
 The employer or another supervisor can then continue to offer specific instructions and feedback about when, where, and how to perform their work.